stingergraph/stinger/doc/JSON-RPC_API_Doc.md

 ## get_server_info

+This method returns basic information about the STINGER server.

 ### Input

-This method returns basic information about the STINGER server.
+This method takes no parameters.

     {
       "jsonrpc": "2.0",